 Use equipment trailers to transport heavy construction equipment such as cranes, dozers, or any equipment not designed for long-distance movement by their own power.
 Also use the trailers to haul long items such as pipes or lumber, or packaged items such as landing mats or bagged cement.

-- For maximum efficiency, load trailers as close as possible to their rated loading capacity.
-When loading, always station a spotter on the trailer to direct the equipment operator and to keep the machine centered on the ramps and trailer.
+For maximum efficiency, load trailers are as close to their rated load capacity as possible.
+When loading, always place a spotter on the trailer to direct the equipment operator and keep the machine centered on the ramps and trailer.

-- In areas that restrict rear loading, load the trailer from the side.
-Take care not to damage the trailer bed.
+In areas that restrict rear loading, load the trailer from the side.
+Be careful not to damage the trailer bed.

 Positioning and Securing